Desirable Games of 2022

 Kirby’s Epic Yarn

 I put Kirby’s Epic Yarn on this list with a few caveats.
 I find that the game is significantly more interesting with two players, and in my personal experience, is even better when at least one of those players isn’t particularly good at video games.
-That’s because Epic Yarn is so cleverly built as to be able to accomdate both kinds of players. → Get lame or get out.
+That’s because Epic Yarn is so cleverly built as to be able to accomdate both kinds of players. → Tell me and I forget.
+Teach me and I remember.
+Bore me and I sleep.

 The Passion of Tetris

 Back in the day, a passion for video games meant a healthy interest in video games as part of a normal, balanced diet.
 These days, anything than less than full retard could see you harshly labeled as a newbie on some internet forums.
 But unlike wine or film it is hard to be a connoisseur of the whole of gaming-kind.
 There are so many games that humans cannot tell you how many there are any more.
 Thousands?
 Certainly.
 Millions?
 Maybe.
 It depends.
 Is every slight mod a separate game?
 Is every two second flash game a ‘game’?
 Do not seek the answer to those questions young one, to seek to answer them is to look into the void.
-By far the best thing to do if you want to really make it in the video game sector is to hyper focus on one tiny tiny tiny bit of gaming. → We are what we pretend to be, so we must be careful about what we play.
+By far the best thing to do if you want to really make it in the video game sector is to hyper focus on one tiny tiny tiny bit of gaming. → Is that an article in your pants, or are you just happy to read me?

 Review – No More Heroes: Desperate Struggle